-The increase in breast cancer risk from height may be related to the growth spurt tall women can have in their youth.
+The increased breast cancer risk linked to height may be related to the growth spurt tall women can have in their youth.

 Growth spurts may be caused by higher levels of hormones (such as IGF-1) or other growth factors.
 During a growth spurt, these higher hormone levels as well as rapid cell growth may impact breast cancer risk later in life.

-Learn more about the hormone IGF-1 and breast cancer risk.
+Learn more about IGF-1 hormone levels and breast cancer risk.

 Height during childhood and the teen years